Will AI Strip Hollywood Of Its Humanity? Creators of Color Have Concerns

 AdvertisementADVERTISEMENT

 Programmers stress that robots have no emotions or prejudices (the 2013 film Her might beg to differ), but the people behind-the-scenes piecing together the recipes and automated formulas that drive AI certainly do.
-And when these intersections of identity color the algorithm, they can result in lines of code that serve to affirm hegemonic disparities.
-We’ve seen it happen, too — in the automated sinks and paper towel dispensers that can’t seem to detect darker skin tones no matter how fast or slow we wave our hands in front of them, in the AI systems that perpetuate housing discrimination against people of color and lower-income applicants in their screening processes, and in the state-implemented policing tools that (often incorrectly) predict which demographics are most likely to commit crimes, subsequently promoting racial profiling of certain communities.
-Because of the biases of coders and developers, AI isn’t immune to any of the -isms that we grapple with in our day to day lives, meaning that those pitfalls are often unavoidable in its functions as well.
+And when these intersections of identity colour the algorithm, they can result in lines of code that serve to affirm hegemonic disparities.
+We’ve seen it happen, too — in the automated sinks and paper towel dispensers that can’t seem to detect darker skin tones no matter how fast or slow we wave our hands in front of them, in the AI systems that perpetuate housing discrimination against people of colour and lower-income applicants in their screening processes in the United States, and in the policing tools that (often incorrectly) predict which demographics are most likely to commit crimes, subsequently promoting racial profiling of certain communities.
+Because of the biases of coders and developers, AI isn’t immune to any of the -isms that we grapple with in our day-to-day lives, meaning that those pitfalls are often unavoidable in its functions as well.

 AdvertisementADVERTISEMENT